 Le Musee Berbere

-Jardin Majorelle aka Yves Saint Laurent Garden is a very popular botanical garden in Marrakesh although nothing special.
+Jardin Majorelle aka Yves Saint Laurent Garden is a very popular botanical garden in Marrakesh although we found it not so special.
 Many people consider it’s pretty but nothing unique nor worth the money.

 The garden is next to Musee Yves Saint Laurent for those interested in seeing… a building with the YSL logo?
 And for the contemporary art if you sync with some exhibition.

-What completes the trio of the complex is the Le Musee Berbere [Berber: ethnic people from the desert who dress very peculiar clothings.]
-Those going to desert camps will get a better experience than seeing outfits in a museum.
+What completes the trio of the complex is the Le Musee Berbere [Berber: ethnic people from the desert who dress very peculiar clothing.]
+Those going to desert camps will get a better experience with the local traditional outfits than seeing them in a museum.

 We decided not to visit any of these.